 You might be able to get a better night’s sleep by:

 Stretching improves circulation and increases blood flow to the muscles and brain, allowing you to feel more energised.
 Begin stretching every morning for as little as ten minutes and notice increased energy levels throughout the day, plus it helps you focus on mindfulness.
-Try out our danceSing Strength & Stretch classes to improve your overall wellbeing.
-You can even enjoy these sessions in the comfort of your own home with our Strength & Stretch at home workout video, available to download here.

 The University of Waterloo found that 25 minutes of Hatha yoga or mindfulness meditation each day offers a huge range of benefits, one of them being improving energy levels.
 Practising these can boost the brain’s main functions, cognitive abilities linked to goal-directed behaviour and the ability to process emotional responses, habitual thinking patterns and actions.
 More so, it will help you feel calm and ready to take on whatever your day throws at you!